Are you headed to the Black Hills with young children? You'll want to know about Storybook Island in Rapid City.

 Storybook Island is FREE!

 Storybook Island was one of my kids' favorite attractions during our Black Hills road trip, and it didn't cost us a cent.
 The Rapid City Rotary Clubs opened the park in 1959 and it has been operating as a free, non-profit park ever since.
-If you would like to help the park continue its mission, make purchases at the gift shop or concession stand, or make a donation.

 Plan at least 2 hours